 Step 6: Drying the Rainbow Rice

 Place each color of your rice to dry on a different surface.
-We used paper plates but baking sheets would work great too!
+We used paper plates but a baking sheet would work great too!

 If it’s a sunny day, the heat from the sun will help it dry very quickly.